How a town drowned overnight

 landkreis Nordfriesland / North Frisia

 In this blog post you will find below a internet link to a fine German documentary about the story of the North-Frisian town Rungholt.
 A documentary called Atlantis der Nordsee made by Gabriele Wengler.
-But before you watch it, please find below a short explanation of what happened, since the documentary is in German language without subtitles, together with some historic context.
+But before you watch it, please find first a short explanation of what happened together with some historic context.
+Especially for non-german speakers, since the documentary is in German language without subtitles.
 It makes the story in the documentary even more impressive.

 Also, when watching please pay attention to the eccentric countess Diana von Reventlow-Criminil, nicknamed by the North-Frisians as the Halliggräfin.

 The Gräfin lived completely on her own on Hallig Südfall.
 This very small Hallig consists merely of one terp (an artificial dwelling mound and locally called a Warf) with one house.
 During the Second World War she rescued a parachuted British pilot at low tide at the mudflats of the Wadden Sea in the dead of night.
 She found him whilst he was playing a clay flute he found in the mud.
-A flute of Rungholt as it turned out to be.
-A town existed only in legends at that time.
-A variant of the legendary bell tower.
-The Gräfin took the pilot in her house for a few weeks and he eventually made it back home to England.
+A flute of the drowned town of Rungholt as it turned out to be.
+A town existed only in sagas and legends at that time.
+The flute, a variant of the legendary bell tower of Rungholt.
+The Gräfin took the pilot in her house for a few weeks.
+He eventually made it back home to England.
 Imagine how unbelievable fortunate this pilot must have been.
 The flute has been conserved too.

 We are very much interested in more North-Frisian stories about the Halliggräfin.
 Let us know!

 By the way.
-In the Mid-Frisian village of Hallum in the province Friesland in the Netherlands, near the Wadden Sea shores, a legend of a bell from 'the underworld' exists too.
+In the Mid-Frisian village of Hallum in the province Friesland in the Netherlands, close to the Wadden Sea shores, a legend of a bell from 'the underworld' exists too.
 Here the legend tell that at the spot where once cloister Mariëngaard stood, a small golden bell is buried in the ground.
-And sometimes, when the night is silent, you can still hear the clinging sound of this small bell.
+Sometimes, when the night is silent, you can still hear the clinging sound of this small bell.

 Bit context about Rungholt and the area